The new hardware requirements from Microsoft are confusing

 Intel, Microsoft, Qualcomm and AMD have been pushing the idea of an “AI PC” for months.
 While we're still waiting to hear more details from Microsoft about its plans for AI in Windows, Intel has begun sharing Microsoft's requirements for OEMs in building an AI PC.
 So one of the main ones is that an AI computer must have a Copilot key.bk4goj

 Microsoft wants its OEM partners to provide a combination of hardware and software for its idea of an AI computer.
-This includes a system that comes with a Neural Processing Unit (NPU), the latest CPUs and GPUs and in Copilot.
+This includes a system that comes with a neural processing unit (NPU), the latest CPUs and GPUs, and access to Copilot.
 It also needs the new Copilot key that Microsoft announced earlier this year.

 However, some PCs have already been released in 2024 without the Copilot key, such as Asus' new ROG Zephyrus, which have been released with Intel's new Core Ultra chips but are not AI PCs in the eyes of Microsoft's strict requirements because they lack the Copilot button.